mrahman1/Mod-4-Final-Project/README.md

 <h1> Todoish </h1>
-Task Management web application that enables users to view, create, edit, and delete Tasks along with search and sort Tasks.
+Task Management web application that enables users to view, create, edit, and delete Tasks along with search and sort Tasks. <br/>
+See demo here:

+<img src = "./public/screenshot.png"/>

-Getting Started
+<h2> Getting Started </h2> <br/>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system. <br/>

-<img src = "./public/screenshot.png"/>

 <h2> Prerequisites </h2>
 <ul>